grpc/proposal/A119-slicer-lb-policy.md

    the `GrpcService` proto), other than the currently returned gRPC LB policy configuration (in JSON format), to be forwarded to the LB policies.

-In Go, the existing `converter` type will be modified as follows:
+In Go, the existing `Converter` type will be modified as follows:

 ```golang
 // ConverterOptions contains options passed to the Converter.